 Florida Window Experts offers impact windows with missile level “D” protection.
 That means the glass in these windows meets the test standard for a 9-pound 2×4 lumber missile striking the product end-on at 50 feet per second.

 Consider that level of protection while making up your mind.
 Something else for your risk assessment: these windows are safer than shutters, because they allow the same ability to leave from inside the house as a regular window.
 Security in and out… that’s Impact Windows from Florida Window Experts.

-Florida Window Experts offers hurricane impact windows that protect from even the most severe hurricanes, and you’ll never need to use plywood, put up shutters, or close all those accordions again.
+Florida Window Experts offers hurricane impact windows that protect from even the most severe hurricanes.
+You’ll never need to use plywood, put up shutters, or close all those accordions again.